SpikingNetwork/TrainSpikingNet.jl/README.md

 or by manually downloading the latest version from [julialang.org](https://julialang.org/).

-Download the trainBalancedNet.jl repository with either the ZIP link or by using git-clone:
+Download the trainBalancedNet.jl repository with either the ZIP link on github.com or by using git-clone:

 ```
 $ git clone --depth 1 https://github.com/JaneliaSciComp/trainBalancedNet.git